 But just because our society doesn’t talk about the moral issues with using animals for clothing doesn’t mean it’s okay.
 Members of our culture generally believe that it’s wrong to cause unnecessary harm to animals.
 And yet we do it all the time with our food choices.
 We all know on a deep level that factory farming is wrong; however, thinking or talking about the suffering of animals on factory farms is discouraged.

 If we want to live in alignment with our values, we need to have the courage to be different.
-In doing so, we will break free of the dysfunctional patterns in our culture and inspire others to do the same.
+In doing so, we will break free of the destructive patterns in our culture and inspire others to do the same.
 Eventually, enough people will be avoiding leather that we reach critical mass, and vegan alternatives will eclipse leather all together.

 - Most leather comes from India and China, where there are no laws regulating the treatment of animals